stankur/shapeshifter/memory-bank/progress.md

 - Debugging tools for path-based access

 ## Current Status

+We're implementing an AI-generated summary feature for the document editor.
+This feature will allow users to generate summaries of their content using Claude 3.7 via OpenRouter, with the results streaming back to the UI in real-time.

+The implementation is divided into phases:

+1. **Phase 1 (Current Focus)**: Create a streaming mock endpoint
+   - Implement a SvelteKit API endpoint that simulates streaming responses
+   - Send chunks of text with delays to mimic LLM streaming behavior
+   - Ensure proper content-type and headers for streaming

+2. **Phase 2**: Add generate button to summary panel
+   - Update the SummaryContainer component with a "Generate Summary" button
+   - Implement click handler to call the streaming endpoint
+   - Create a function to consume the streaming response
+   - Update the summary content incrementally as chunks arrive

+This feature builds on the existing summary functionality in the Write mode, where summaries are currently manually written by users.
+The streaming approach will provide immediate feedback to users as the summary is being generated.

+## Path-Based Component Access Pattern

 We've implemented a path-based component access pattern to replace the two-way binding approach.
 This change addresses issues with deeply nested objects, where two-way binding creates friction when accessing state from adjacent components.